gura-lang/gura-lang.github.io/documents/Template-Engine.md

 - Create a `template` instance in a script with which you can control the engine.

 ### {{ page.chapter}}.2.1.
-Invoke in Command Line
+Invoked from Command Line

-Consider a file `sample.txt` that contains the following content:
+Consider a file `sample.txt` that contains the following text content containing embeddd scripts:

 `[sample.txt]`

     Current time is ${datetime.now().format('%H:%M:%S')}.

-In a command line, execute the Gura interpreter with the option `-T` followed by the file name as below:
+From a command line, execute the Gura interpreter with the option `-T` followed by the file name as below:

     $ gura -T sample.txt

-This would evaluate the file containing embedded scripts and render the result to the standard output like below:
+This would evaluate the file and render the result to the standard output like below:

     Current time is 12:34:56.

 ### {{ page.chapter}}.2.2.
-Invoke Using template Instance
+Using template Instance

 In a script, you can create a `template` instance to work with the engine.
-Below is an example to read the above sample text and create an instance:
+Below is an example to read the above sample file and create an instance:

     tmpl = template('sample.txt')

-Then, you can evaluate it and render the result by the following code:
+Then, you can order the instance to render its result with the following code:

 	tmpl.render(sys.stdout)

 It may sometimes happen that you want to describe a text containing embedded scripts as a `string` value in a script.
-The `string` class provides method `string#template()` for that purpose.
-You can create a `template` instance from a `string` as below:
+The `string` class provides method `string#template()` that create a `template` instance from the string as below:

     txt = 'Current time is ${datetime.now().format('%H:%M:%S')}.'
 	tmpl = txt.template()